Notifications Guide

 Notification Channels

-When you add a streamer, you specify which Discord channel should receive notifications for that streamer.
-Each streamer can be assigned to a different channel, allowing you to organize notifications however you prefer.
+When you add a streamer, you choose which Discord channel receives their notifications.
+Each streamer can use a different channel:

 /streamer add twitch username:shroud channel:#twitch-streams